routineLife1/DRBA/README.md

 - hwaccel = enable hardware acceleration during encoding output video.
 - scale = flow scale factor.
 Decrease this value to reduce the computational difficulty of the model at higher resolutions.
 Generally, use 1.0 for 1080P and 0.5 for 4K resolution.

+**Using the VapourSynth + TensorRT version can achieve 400% acceleration.
+Refer to this project: [VS-DRBA](https://github.com/routineLife1/VS-DRBA).**

 # 👀Other Demos(BiliBili)

 **[Sousou no Frieren NCOP1](https://www.bilibili.com/video/BV12QsaeREmr/?share_source=copy_web&vd_source=8a8926eb0f1d5f0f1cab7529c8f51282)**